-Manazir, the son of a United States Marine, entered the U.S. Naval Academy from Mission Viejo, Calif., and graduated in 1981.
-He earned his naval aviation wings in April 1983 and deployed in the F-14A in July 1984.
+Rear Adm.
+Michael Manazir entered the U.S. Naval Academy from Mission Viejo, California, and graduated in 1981.
+He earned his Naval Aviation wings in April 1983 and deployed in the F-14A in July 1984.

-He is the recipient of various personal and campaign awards including the Legion of Merit (5), Defense Meritorious Service Medal, Meritorious Service Medal (2), and Strike/Flight Air Medal (2).
-In 2007, Manazir was recognized as the Tailhooker of the Year by the Tailhook Association.
-Manazir has been married for 31 years and has two grown children.
+Manazir is the recipient of various personal and campaign awards including the Legion of Merit (six), the Defense Meritorious Service Medal, the Meritorious Service Medal (two) and the Strike/Flight Air Medal (two).